 The lead is programmed with a computer.
 The patient then goes home for three to five days.
 He or she has an external power source and remote control that allows him or her to control the amount of stimulation being received.
 During the trial, the patient determines if the treatment is helpful in relieving pain and improving function.
 At the end of the trial, the patient returns to the physician’s office to discuss the results and have the lead removed.

 Together, the healthcare provider and the patient decide whether or not to advance to permanent implantation.
 In this stage, the lead is again placed and implanted underneath the skin with a power source the size of a pacemaker battery.
 Rechargeable batteries can extend the life of the battery, giving the patient up to nine years before a replacement battery must be surgically placed.
-The SCS recipient goes home with a remote-control and battery charger, limiting activity for about 12 weeks to allow for healing.
+The SCS recipient goes home with a remote-control and battery charger.
+Their activity is limited for approximately 12 weeks to allow for healing.

 Medical researchers are still investigating how SCS controls pain and are considering multiple theories.
 One is the gate control theory, which was the originally proposed mechanism of action of SCS.
 This theory states that by providing a pleasant vibratory and touch sensation via the SCS system, pain signals that reach the brain are decreased.
 Recently, we have discovered that spinal cord stimulation modifies the chemical makeup of the spinal cord.